Sienci-Labs/Resources/superlongboard/slb-troubleshooting.md

 - **Supposed to have multiple Alarms but only one showed up OR after clearing E-stop Alarm there's no message to remind you to home:** this is a current flaw in how grblHAL handles Alarms since they can stack on top of each other but can't be dismissed selectively so all of them get cleared at once.
 In these situations just be mindful of what's happened so, for instance, you can still remember to home your machine on startup.
 - **Alarm 3 or 10 take a couple tries to unlock**: in the newer versions of gSender (1.4.6 onward) this should be fixed where unlocking just takes some time
-- **Alarm 10 on startup**: you should be able to “Click to Unlock Machine” in gSender.
+- **Alarm 10 on startup**: you should be able to "Click to Unlock Machine" in gSender.
 If this doesn’t work, you can try to:
   - Turn on the board without the E-stop doing anything and the big LED should be Red as well as the small light next to "Halt" on the board which is near the big LED.
   - Rotate to unlock the E-stop, this should turn the smaller red "Halt" light off.
   - Click the Unlock button in gSender.